mattermost/mattermost-plugin-playbooks/docs/telemetry.md

 The following list details the types of metadata we collect:

+#### Data collected for all event types

+- `serverVersion`: Version of the server the plugin is running on.
+- `pluginVersion`: Version of the plugin.
+- `eventTimeStamp`: Timestamp indicating when the event was queued to send to the server.
+- `event originalTimestamp`: Timestamp indicating when the event actually happened.
+It always equals `eventTimeStamp`.
+- `UserID`: Unique identifier of the server.
+- `UserActualID`: Unique identifier of the user who initiated the action.
+- `type`: Type of the event.
+There are three event types that are tracked: `incident`, `tasks`, `playbook`.

+#### Data collected in `incident` events

 - `incidentID`: Unique identifier of the incident.
 - `IsActive`: Boolean  value indicating if the incident is active.
 - `CommanderUserID`: Unique identifier of the commander of the incident.